Welcome to Adam Ritchie Photography.

 While I was building houses, my photo lab closed down suddenly.
 All my photos and negatives were destroyed without my knowledge.
 Later I just happened to discover a battered old paper carrier bag with the Velvet Underground and Pink Floyd photos in it.
 That, apart from a few prints, was all that was left of 10 years professional photography.

 I had always kept in touch with Rudy Franchi from the Bleeker Street Cinema.
 In 1997 he offered me my first exhibition, called “The Lost Photographs” at his gallery in Boston.
-Since then they have appeared in 40 or more books and hundreds of magazines and newspapers.
+Since then they have appeared in 60 books and hundreds of magazines and newspapers.
 They have been in exhibitions at the Whitney Museum and Boo-Hooray Gallery in New York, Victoria & Albert Museum, Tate Liverpool, Idea Gallery and Artisan Gallery in London, in Paris, Bologna, Vienna, Tokyo and in Sweden and Australia.
-There will be many of my photos in a new Velvet Underground show at the Cité de la Musique opening between March and August 2016.
+Many of my photos were featured in Velvet Underground exhibitions at the Cité de la Musique in Paris (2016) and in New York (2018), in Todd Haynes’ celebrated documentary The Velvet Underground (2021), and in the three-part BBC documentary Andy Warhol’s America (2022) by Francis Whateley.

 Some of the Velvet Underground photos are also in the Andy Warhol Museum collection.

-Since then it has been cabinet making, teaching furniture design, local community organising, then running a furniture company for 8 years and now I’m retired, singing in two choirs, growing delicious fruit and vegetables in allotments, Irish set dancing every week and going to classes.
+Since then it has been cabinet making, teaching furniture design, local community organising, then running a furniture company for 8 years and now I’m retired, singing in two choirs, growing delicious fruit and vegetables in allotments, Irish set dancing every week, going to classes, and still making furniture on commission.